This Day In History: December 11

 Changing the day will navigate the page to that given day in history.
 You can navigate days by using left and right arrows

 After ruling for less than one year, Edward VIII becomes the first English monarch to voluntarily abdicate the throne.
 He chose to abdicate after the British government, public, and the Church of England condemned his decision to marry the American divorcée Wallis Warfield Simpson.
-On the evening of December 11, he gave a radio address in which he explained, “I have found it impossible to carry on the heavy burden of responsibility and to discharge the duties of king, as I would wish to do, without the help and support of the woman I love.”
+On the evening of December 11, he gave a radio address on the BBC in which he explained, “I have found it impossible to carry on the heavy burden of responsibility and to discharge the duties of king, as I would wish to do, without the help and support of the woman I love.”
 On December 12, his younger brother, the duke of York, was proclaimed King George VI.

 Edward, born in 1894, was the eldest son of King George V, who became the British sovereign in 1910.
 Still unmarried as he approached his 40th birthday, he socialized with the fashionable London society of the day.
 By 1934, he had fallen deeply in love with American socialite Wallis Warfield Simpson, who was married to Ernest Simpson, an English-American businessman who lived with Mrs. Simpson near London.
 Wallis, who was born in Pennsylvania, had previously married and divorced a U.S. Navy pilot.
 The royal family disapproved of Edward’s married mistress, but by 1936 the prince was intent on marrying Mrs. Simpson.
 Before he could discuss this intention with his father, George V died, in January 1936, and Edward was proclaimed king.